As evidence supporting LGBTQ families mounts, legal hurdles loom

 Cooper argued that agencies contracting with the state to find families for children in state custody must value the children’s needs over the agency’s religious beliefs.

-Religious-freedom advocates say forcing faith-based agencies to adopt to LGBTQ people hurts foster children by reducing the number of agencies in operation.
+Religious-freedom advocates say forcing faith-based agencies to permit LGBTQ people to adopt hurts foster children by reducing the number of agencies in operation.
 Some faith-based agencies have shut down rather than work with LGBTQ families.

 Catholic agencies are currently suing the city of Philadelphia for forcing them to comply with non-discrimination policies.

-Note: CORRECTION (July 26, 2018, 3:28 p.m.
-ET): An earlier version of this article misstated the way that Zach Wahls was conceived.
-It was by artificial insemination, not in vitro fertilization.